PaceMan-MCSR/pacemanbot/README.md

 - You can even setup all pace-roles for a typical sub 10 pace using the `/setup_default_roles` command in any channel.
 - And now in your server's `#roles` channel type in `/send_message` to send a message in that channel with drop down boxes that members can choose from the roles that you setup earlier. **NOTE:** If you setup roles again at a later point, you will have to re-send this message.
 - And make sure that the bot has the `Send Messages` permission in this channel.
+- You can also do `/validate_config` to test if all your configuration is setup correctly (very basic checks implemented at the moment).
+It is recommended to run it each time you change something with the configuration of the server that might affect the bot.
 - **NOTE:** The pace-roles for first structure entry is optional.
 If you don't have any roles setup for first structure, the bot will not send a drop-down for the same when you issue `/send_message`.
 - That's it!
 You should be getting all pace-pings from paceman.gg on your community discord server while running the tracker!
 Enjoyy!!